A magnificent temple complex dedicated to Hindu gods and goddesses

-According to an inscription found in Java, King Rakai Pikatan started the building around 850 CE, and Lokapala and Balitung Maha Sambu, the kings who succeeded him, were responsible for building the most of the temples in this complex.
-Many other kings who came after them also contributed to the complex.
+According to an inscription found in Java, King Rakai Pikatan started the construction around 850 CE with a small set of temples.
+His successors, especially Lokapala and Balitung Maha Sambu, later built most of the temples that we now see in this complex.
+Many kings who came after them also made minor contributions.
 Eventually, there were a total of 224 temples in the complex.
 Not all of them have been restored.

 Borobudur, which is the other world-famous site in the Yogyakarta area, is located about 50 miles from Prambanan and was built about 50 years before Prambanan.
 The rulers of the Sanjaya dynasty, who were Shaivaits (followers of Shiva), were competing with the Buddhist Shylendra dynasty, the builder of Borobudur.
 Both the Prambanan and Borobudur temples were declared world heritage sites by UNESCO.

-Each temple in the Prambanan complex has a garbabagriha (inner sanctum), which is built at a higher level above the ground and can be reached via the staircase.
-The main statue of the temple is housed in the inner sanctum.
-Outside the inner sanctum, there is a square shaped corridor with balustrades having bas-reliefs depicting the stories from the Hindu epics Ramayana and Mahabharata.
+Each temple in the Prambanan complex has a garbhagriha (inner sanctum) where the main statue of the temple is housed.
+It is on an elevated platform and visitors approach it through a staircase.
+Enclosing the inner sanctum is a square-shaped corridor with balustrades carved with bas-reliefs depicting stories from the Hindu epics, Ramayana and Mahabharata.

 Prambanan temple complex

 The inner sanctum has four cellas (chambers), each of which faces a cardinal direction and houses a statue.
-The statue of Shiva is the main statue and is in the east-facing cella.
-The other three statues are: Shiva’s wife Durga the Mahisasuramardini in the north-facing cella, Shiva’s son Ganesha in the west-facing chamber and Agastya in the south-facing cella.
+The statue of Shiva is in the east-facing cella.
+The other three statues are, Goddess Durga as Mahisasuramardini is the north-facing cella, Shiva’s son Ganesha in the west-facing cella and Agastya in the south-facing cella.